-Exchangees of Exchange Pool Requests and Allocations Thereof and Price of Exchange Pool Water.
-Not later than the 65th day after the commencement of each Administrative year, the Watermaster shall determine and notify all Exchangers and Exchangees of the total of the allocated requests for Exchange Pool water and shall provide a schedule divided into categories of requests showing the quantity allocated to each Exchangee and a schedule of the allocation of the total Exchange Pool requirements among the Exchangors.
+12. Notification by Watermaster to Exchangors and Exchangees of Exchange Pool Requests and Allocations Thereof and Price of Exchange Pool Water.
+Not later than the 65th day after the commencement of each Administrative year, the Watermaster shall determine and notify all Exchangors and Exchangees of the total of the allocated requests for Exchange Pool water and shall provide a schedule divided into categories of requests showing the quantity allocated to each Exchangee and a schedule of the allocation of the total Exchange Pool requirements among the Exchangors.
 Such notification shall also advise Exchangors and Exchangees of the prices to be paid to Exchangors for subscriptions utilized and the Exchange Pool Price for that Administrative year as determined by the Watermaster.
 The determinations of the Watermaster in this regard shall be subject to review by the Court in accordance with the procedure set forth in Part II of this judgment.

-- or prior to last day of the third month of each Administrative year, pay to the Watermaster one-quarter of said price per acrefoot multiplied by the number of acre feet of such party's approved request and shall, on or before the last day of each of the next succeeding three months, pay a like sum to the Watermaster.
-Such amounts must be paid by each Exchangee regardless of whether or not it in fact extracts or uses any of the water it has requested to purchase from the Exchange Pool. - 14.
-Payments to Exchangers.
-As soon as possible after receipt of moneys from Exchangees, the Watermaster shall remit to the Exchangers their prorata portions of the amount so received in accordance with the provisions of paragraph 10 above. - 15.
+13. Payment by Exchangees.
+Each Exchangee shall, on or prior to last day of the third month of each Administrative year, pay to the Watermaster one-quarter of said price per acrefoot multiplied by the number of acre feet of such party's approved request and shall, on or before the last day of each of the next succeeding three months, pay a like sum to the Watermaster.
+Such amounts must be paid by each Exchangee regardless of whether or not it in fact extracts or uses any of the water it has requested to purchase from the Exchange Pool.

+19 14.
+Payments to Exchangors.
+As soon as possible after 20 receipt of moneys from Exchangees, the Watermaster shall remit to 21 the Exchangors their prorata portions of the amount so received 22 in accordance with the provisions of paragraph 10 above.

+23 15.
 Delinquent Payments.
-Any amounts not paid on or prior to any due date above shall carry interest at the rate of 1% per month or any part of a month.
-Any amounts required to be so paid may be enforced by the equitable powers of the Court, including, but not limited to, the injunctive process of the Court.
+Any amounts not paid on or 24 prior to any due date above shall carry interest at the rate of 25 1% per month or any part of a month.
+Any amounts required to be 26 so paid may be enforced by the equitable powers of the Court, 27 including, but not limited to, the injunctive process of the 28 Court.
 In addition thereto, the Watermaster, as Trustee for the

-Exchangors, may enforce such payment by any appropriate legal action, and shall be entitled to recover as additional damages reasonable attorneys' fees incurred in connection therewith. any Exchangee shall fail to make any payments required of it on or before 30 days after the last payment is due, including any accrued interest, said party shall thenceforward not be entitled to purchase water from the Exchange Pool in any succeeding Administrative year except upon order of the Court, upon such conditions as the Court may impose.
+Exchangors, may enforce such payment by any appropriate legal 1 action, and shall be entitled to recover as additional damages 2 reasonable attorneys' fees incurred in connection therewith.
+3 Tf any Exchangee shall fail to make any payments required of it on 4 or before 30 days after the last payment is due, including any 5 6 accrued interest, said party shall thenceforward not be entitled to purchase water from the Exchange Pool in any succeeding 7 Administrative year except upon order of the Court, upon such conditions as the Court may impose.